*NUO* Glitter Filled Glass Ornaments

-I've always loved making ornaments since I was a young child and after seeing a clever idea on Pinterest for making some awesome glitter ornaments I was determined to them with my precious Granddaughter B!
+I've always loved making ornaments since I was a young child.
+After seeing a clever idea on Pinterest for making some awesome glitter ornaments, I was determined to them with my precious Granddaughter B!
 They were easy to make and came out so pretty!
-Even my four year old granddaughter was able to perform most of the steps with just a little help from Grandma!
+Even my four-year-old granddaughter was able to perform most of the steps with just a little help from Grandma!

 Glitter Filled Glass Ornament